hongru/koa-blog/README.md

 Blog
 ====

-a blog project build with koa.js
+a blog project build with koa.js.

-this blog use MongoDB.
+you need 3 Step to run this koa blog app.

+* Install MongoDB and Start
+* Install Nodejs>=0.12 & npm install
+* Start app with `node --harmony`

 ### Guides of MongoDB